September 22 @ 6:30 pm – 7:30 pm

 Related Events

-Do you know communication can vastly differ between neurodivergent and neurotypical people?
+Did you know?
+Communication styles can vastly differ between neurodivergent and neurotypical people?

-In this session, participants will gain the skills and knowledge to:
+In this workshop, participants will gain the skills and knowledge to:

 - Describe how communication can differ between neurodivergent and neurotypical people